 Key Stage 4 (Years 10-11)

 We follow the Edexcel syllabus at GCSE which is examined by one non-calculator and two calculator papers at the end of the course.
-The amount of teaching time is increased to approximately 3 hours and 15 minutes per week.

 During Years 10 and 11, there are a number of progress tests, as well as the end of year examinations.
 The performance of pupils in these examinations, as well as in class and homework tasks, is carefully monitored so that extra support can be provided if required.